theBGuy/rn-native-stylesheet-cleaner/readme.md

 This project is a utility tool designed to clean and optimize React Native stylesheets.
 It helps in removing unused styles and organizing the stylesheet for better readability and maintainability.

+## Why

+As of right now I've noticed biome and eslint both miss when we have unused style props and it's annoying to go through and manually remove leftover ones.
+So, I made this.
+Hope this speeds up your workflow and leads to less clutter in your files.

 ## Features

 - Identifies and removes unused styles